-- .1 Material ownership: Demolished materials become the Contractor's property and will be Removed from Site; except for items indicated as being reused, salvaged, reinstalled, or otherwise indicated to remain the City's property. - .1 For clarity, automation equipment (PLCs, MPRs, HMIs, PMCMs) are to be returned to the City as indicated on the Drawings.
-Wire, cable, conduit that is salvaged is Contractors responsibility.
+- .1 Material ownership: Demolished materials become the Contractor's property and will be removed from Site; except for items indicated as being reused, salvaged, reinstalled, or otherwise indicated to remain the City's property. - .1 For clarity, automation equipment (PLCs, MPRs, HMIs, actuators) are to be returned to the City as indicated on the Drawings.
+Wire, cable, conduit, MCC, electrical panels, lights that is salvaged is Contractor's responsibility.